gdoor-org/gdoor-org.github.io/documentation/firmware.md

 - `event_id`: Counter value.
 It counts up for each new bus message.

 If you switch on debug mode, you will also receive:
-- raw: The raw counting values of each high/low bit.
+- `raw`: The raw counting values of each high/low bit.
 Array of bytes where each byte represents the number of pulses of a individual bit.
-- valid: 1 if checksum and parity bits passed the check.
+- `valid`: 1 if checksum and parity bits passed the check.

 # Send bus events/commands
 If you want to send to the bus, just send: